qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Part II_ Core Issues in Language Design.md

 Because we have used a named, non-temporary variable, the compiler may need to invoke a copy constructor to copy rtn into the location in the caller’s frame.4 It is also permitted, however (if other return statements don’t have conﬂicting needs), to construct rtn itself at the caller-speciﬁed location from the outset, and to elide the copy operation.
 This option is known as return value optimization.
 It turns out to signiﬁcantly improve the performance of many C++ programs.
 In Example 10.29, the value a + b was passed immediately to length(), allow- ing the compiler to use the same temporary object in the caller’s frame as both the return value from operator+() and the this argument for length().
 In other programs the compiler may need to invoke a copy constructor after a function returns:

 foo c; ... c = f( args );

+4 The compiler may also use a move constructor (“R-value References,” Section 9.3.1), if available.
+To avoid excess confusion, we limit the discussion here to copy constructors.

 Here the location of c cannot be passed as the hidden parameter to f unless the compiler is able to prove that c’s value will not be used (via an alias, perhaps) during the call.
 The bottom line: returning an object from a function in C++ may entail zero, one, or two invocations of the return type’s copy constructor, de- pending on whether the compiler is able to optimize either or both of the return statement and the subsequent use in the caller. ■ While Eiffel has both dynamically allocated and expanded objects, its strategy EXAMPLE 10.31